f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

 #.
 Scroll down to AS3 Templates.
 As you can see, Paula does not have permission the create applications based on AS3 Templates.
 Let’s change this:

-      a.
-Select all AS3 Templates and click the arrow to get all templates in the ‘Selected’ section
+      - Select all AS3 Templates and click the arrow to get all templates in the ‘Selected’ section
-      b.
-Select Save & Close.
+      - Select Save & Close.

 #.
 Logout as David and log back in as Paula and click Create application.